harness/developer-hub/release-notes/feature-flags.md

 #### Feature Flags server

-The FF server has been updated to version 1.979.0, with the following update.
+The **FF server** has been updated to version **1.979.0**, with the following update.

 * Before this update, targets never expired.
-Now, targets expire if they have not been updated for 60 days, except when used in flag rule or when part of a target group's include/exclude lists.
-For more information, see []()
+Now, targets expire if they have not been updated for 60 days, except when used in flag rule, or when part of a target group's include/exclude lists.
+For more information, see [When targets expire](/docs/feature-flags/ff-using-flags/ff-target-management/add-targets).

 ## March 28, 2023